thomasa88/pyets2_telemetry_server/README.md

 ### Client Tweaks

-The original dashboard client, upon receiving data from `UpdateData()`, it immediately calls `UpdateData()`.
+The original dashboard client, upon receiving data from `UpdateData()`, immediately calls `UpdateData()`, which results in the data being fetched twice every time.
 This call has been removed, as the client seems to work fine without it.

 ## Future Improvements